EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/TableConventions.md

 ## Untrusted Foreign Key
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/59)

-SQL Server is not going to use untrusted constraints to compile a better execution plan.
+SQL Server is not going to consider using untrusted constraints to compile a better execution plan.

 You might have disabled a constraint instead of dropping and recreating it for bulk loading data.
 This is fine, as long as your remember to enable it correctly.